interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/test_steps/search_isas.md

 ## ISAs search response format check

-The API for **[astm.f3411.v22a.DSS0030](../../../../../../requirements/astm/f3411/v22a.md)** specifies an explicit format that the DSS responses must follow.
-If the DSS response does not validate against this format, this check will fail.
+While F3411-22a does not explicitly require the implementation of the ISA search endpoint, Annex A4 specifies the explicit format for this endpoint.
+If this format is not followed, this check will fail per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../../requirements/interuss/f3411/dss_endpoints.md)**.